microsoft/kiota/specs/scenarios/telemetry.md

 - We should not collect any information that could be used to identify a person, an application, or an API.
 - We should not collect any information during the runtime of the application.

+### Examples of questions we want to answer

+- How many users are using the CLI?
+- How many users are using the CLI via the extension?
+- What is the current growth trajectory of the usage of kiota?
+- What are the most used commands?
+- How are the commands used?
+Which parameters are being used?
+- What are the most used languages?
+- What are the most used platforms?
+- Is there a difference in how the CLI is being used between platforms?
+- Do we have users using old versions of kiota?
+Why?
+- When launching new capabilities, what is the adoption rate?
+How long does it take for users to adopt the new capabilities?
+- Can we identify a spike in error being returned by Kiota?
+What is the impact of the error?
+What command generates the error?
+What parameters are being used?

 ### Data collected

 #### Basic data being collected

 For every command, we should collect the following information:

+- Timestamp
 - Hashed MAC address
 - Operating system
 - Operating system version